VatchalaBakthavatchalu/Titanic/writeup_template (10).md

 The model contains dropout layers in order to reduce overfitting (model.py lines 79).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on the the dataset provided by Udacity.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning